- Mimic Object Overview

-Note that Match Properties will only process object within your window that are identical to the first destination object you selected.
+Note that Mimic Object will only process objects within your window that are identical to the first destination object you selected.
 This feature allows for the careful selection of multiple identical objects while preventing others from being changed inadvertently.

 Destination objects will retain their original rotation – the angle at which they were originally placed.

 If you select a block as your source object, you can select any block in your drawing as the destination object, including other "smart" blocks.
-You cannot, however, use Match Properties to replace a hatch with a block or vice versa.
+You cannot, however, use Mimic Object to replace a hatch with a block or vice versa.

-Match Properties can also apply the properties of a "smart" RefNote hatch to an existing closed polyline boundary, or even another hatch.
-Select the Match Properties tool as described above, then select an existing Area or Volume RefNote hatch as the source object.
+Mimic Object can also apply the properties of a "smart" RefNote hatch to an existing closed polyline boundary, or even another hatch.
+Open the Mimic Object tool as described above, then select an existing Area or Volume RefNote hatch as the source object.
 For more information on these specific types of RefNotes, see our Area / Volume RefNotes page.

-In this example, we'll apply Match Properties using a RefNote hatch as a source object and a "dumb" site hatch (that is, a hatch without any associated data, which we've placed using the Hatch tool) as a destination object.
+In this example, we'll apply Mimic Object using a RefNote hatch as a source object and a "dumb" site hatch (that is, a hatch without any associated data, which we've placed using our Hatch tool) as a destination object.

-Once we apply Match Properties and select the site hatch as the destination object, we've replaced it with our RefNote hatch – and assigned it with all associated data.
+Once we apply Mimic Object and select the site hatch as the destination object, we've replaced it with our RefNote hatch – and assigned it with all associated data.

 If you select a hatch as your source object, you can select any other hatch in your drawing as the destination object, including other "smart" hatches.
-You cannot, however, use Match Properties to replace a block with a hatch.
+You cannot, however, use Mimic Object to replace a block with a hatch.

 If you've already called out the "destination" RefNote, the callout will also update.

-Issue: You attempted to use Match Properties on two site hatches or RefNote hatches with the same hatch but with different rotation angles, but the hatch angle did not change (even though the groundcover changed correctly)
+Issue: You attempted to use Mimic Object on two site hatches or RefNote hatches with the same hatch but with different rotation angles, but the hatch angle did not change (even though the groundcover changed correctly)